-Recent intense storms in the gulf region have opened many people’s eyes to the perils of Mother Nature combined with poor or old building standards.
-Florida’s building codes are some of the more rigorous in the country.
+Intense storms in the Gulf region opened many people’s eyes to the perils of Mother Nature combined with poor or old building standards.
+Florida’s building codes are some of the most rigorous in the country.
 These new codes are the refinement of years of improvements in building technologies, and are intended to make homes safer in areas of extreme weather.

-The Florida Division of Emergency Management has put together a series of tutorials on how homeowners can make some simple repairs and improvements to their homes, which will increase their durability in severe storms.
+The Florida Division of Emergency Management has put together a series of tutorials on simple repairs and improvements homeowners can make to their houses, for increased durability in severe storms.
 Some of these are simple and straightforward, others are much more involved and may require the help of contractors.

 First Line of Defense

 Many homes have asphalt shingles as their roof covering.
-These may be new architectural shingles with wind ratings up to 150 mph, or they may be older three tab with wind ratings of 50 to 60 mph.
+These may be new architectural shingles with wind ratings up to 150 mph, or they may be older three-tab style with wind ratings of 50 to 60 mph.

 In Hurricane Andrew, a study by the National Association of Home Builders Research Center showed that widespread damage to roofs seriously affected 77 percent of the homes surveyed.
-This damage of the roof covering led to severe water damage both during and after Hurricane Andrew.
-Damage surveys conducted following the hurricanes of 2004 and 2005 have also highlighted the frequency of roof cover damage.
-Of the homes that had enough damage to file an insurance claim, 95 percent had some level of roof covering damage.
-Studies have also highlighted the fact that damage to the roof covering during a hurricane can lead to substantial water damage in subsequent rainstorms.
-Both the initial water intrusion and the later leakage can lead to significant mold problems.
+This led to severe water damage, both during and after the hurricane.
+Damage surveys conducted following the 2004 and 2005 hurricanes also highlighted the frequency of roof cover damage.
+Of the homeowners who filed an insurance claim, 95 percent had some level of damage to their roof covering.
+Studies have also highlighted the fact that roof damage covering during a hurricane can result in substantial water damage in subsequent rainstorms.
+Both the initial water intrusion and the later leakage may lead to significant mold problems.

-One way a shingle roof fails is by allowing the wind to lift the shingle and then allow it to get torn off.
-When shingles are installed, the manner in which they are fastened will provide various degrees of wind resistance.
+One way a shingle roof fails is by allowing the wind to lift the shingle and then tear it off.
+When shingles are installed, the way they are fastened will provide various degrees of wind resistance.
 Shingles that are 6 nailed are far more robust than those that are 4 nailed.
-Staples were widely used years ago and are the least effective in keeping shingles in place.
+Staples were widely used years ago but are the least effective in keeping shingles in place.
 Another critical factor is layers of roofing.
-The high wind rating that many roofs have is dependent on it being the only layer of roofing.
-Shingles installed over old shingles have significantly lower wind ratings.
+The high wind rating that a roof may have is dependent on it being the only layer of roofing.
+New shingles installed on top of old have significantly lower wind ratings.
 As shingles age, they become more brittle, and often the adhesive that holds the leading edge down will fail.

-If your roof is steep, or you are uncomfortable with heights, its better to get professionals for this job.
-This job is not that technical but it can be a big project.
+If your roof is steep, or you are uncomfortable with heights, it's better to get professionals for this job.
+The work is not super technical, but it can be a big project.
 Many homes may have a few thousand square feet of roof and the inspection and repair could take some time.
-As shingles age they become more brittle and are more prone to damage, from the storm’s wind, or by a well-intentioned owner trying to make repairs.
-If you find that your shingles break when attempting to seat the edges, it may be time for a new roof.
+As shingles age, they become more brittle and prone to damage, from either the storm’s wind or a well-intentioned owner trying to make repairs.
+If you find that your shingles break when you attempt to seal the edges, it may be time for a new roof.

 Coastal areas are prone to higher winds than most inland areas.
 This is clearly demonstrated in the IRC’s (International Residence Code) wind maps.
 Outlying areas may see winds of near 150 mph.
 The marine environment also adds some challenges to building.
-Rex Simpson, from Gallop Roofing and Remodeling in Elizabeth City, NC. says that they build to 130 mph wind ratings per the local codes.
-He also said, “We have special concerns because of our proximity to the ocean, we use aluminum and stainless steel flashing, along with hot dipped nails, regular nails and galvanized flashing just don’t hold up.”
+Rex Simpson, from Gallop Roofing and Remodeling in Elizabeth City, NC. says they build to 130 mph wind ratings per the local codes.
+He adds, “We have special concerns because of our proximity to the ocean, we use aluminum and stainless steel flashing, along with hot dipped nails.
+Regular nails and galvanized flashing just don’t hold up.

 Periodic inspections are your best methods to ensure that your roof will perform as intended.
 Inspections in the attic may allow you to spot trouble before it becomes a major problem.
 Look for discoloration or signs of water intrusion.
 Safety is a concern in attics as well.
 It is not uncommon to hear of damage to ceilings from a misplaced step, or of bumped heads in these confined spaces.